 Get it in writing.
 Despite what popular TV would have people believe, it's relatively rare that there are valuable finds in-storage units.
 So when you have to go to auction the chances of you getting anywhere close to what's actually owed is pretty slim.
 It may be advantageous to work out a deal with your current tenant.
 A percentage of rent owed plus a deposit and clean out the Locker on a certain day deal can get you a new tenant and ship a problem to your competition.
 You can leverage the psychological principle that the prospect of loss is felt twice as strongly at the prospect of gain.
 This is called the principle of loss aversion.
 If you make a side deal get it in writing and you might want to put in that any monies collected will be forfeit if a supplemental contract is not honored.
 That way you can still sell at auction if the tenant doesn't hold up their end of the bargain.
 Also, you can throw in a rebate if they have locker properly cleaned out

 Lockout promptly.
 Some states in the US allow immediate access removal when storage unit rent is behind.
 Make sure you're operating within the confines of the law and lockout promptly.
-It doesn't take very long for the rent to get insurmountable for some tenants to pay and then you're stuck the locker of household goods that won't be worth near what is owed in rent and chances are fair you will get stuck emptying it on your own.
-Locking out promptly puts the tenant on notice that you mean business and the quicker you get it resolved the more likely you actually get your money.
+It doesn't take very long for the rent to get insurmountable for some tenants to pay and then you're stuck in the locker of household goods that won't be worth near what is owed in rent and chances are fair you will get stuck emptying it on your own.
+Here's how you can deal with abandoned self storage units Locking out promptly puts the tenant on notice that you mean business and the quicker you get it resolved the more likely you actually get your money.

 Follow the law.
 Don't deviate from your state’s prescribed system for disposing of personal property against debt.
 In most cases, it's fairly straightforward, so make sure you have a good system in place.
 Deviating can open you up for a lawsuit.